South Korean passport

-The Republic of Korea passport (Korean: 대한민국 여권; Hanja: 大韓民國 旅券; RR: Daehan Minguk yeogwon), commonly referred to as the South Korean passport, is issued to a South Korean citizen to facilitate their international travel.
+The Republic of Korea passport (Korean: 대한민국 여권; Hanja: 大韓民國 旅券; RR: Daehan Minguk yeogwon), commonly referred to as the South Korean passport, are travel documents issued to a South Korean citizen to facilitate their international travel.
 Like any other passport, South Korean passports serve as proof for passport holders' personal information, such as nationality and date of birth.

-South Korean passports are issued by the Ministry of Foreign Affairs and have been printed by the Korea Minting and Security Printing Corporation (KOMSCO) since 1973.
-On 21 December 2021, issuing the next generation biometric passports to South Korean citizens has begun, which was delayed by one year as planned due to the COVID-19 pandemic.
+South Korean passports are issued by the Ministry of Foreign Affairs and delegated to Provincial Governments and Municipalities.
+Korean Passports have been printed by the Korea Minting and Security Printing Corporation (KOMSCO) since 1973.
+On 21 December 2021, issuing of the next generation biometric passports to South Korean citizens had begun, which was delayed by one year as planned due to the COVID-19 pandemic.